TreatHunter/RemotePlayScript/README.md

 # RemotePlayScript
 This is remote play script.
-It's purpose is to controll old pc as tvstation to be contolled over ssh
+Its purpose is to control old pc as tvstation to be controlled over ssh v2.0.0